‘Desert Flippers’ Renewed For Another Season On HGTV

 The Futon Critic noted that flipping homes on Desert Flippers often presents the Eric and Lindsey with some unique challenges such as dealing with the triple-digit heat and dodging scorpions, snakes, and spiders that can inhabit the dilapidated and neglected homes.
 Both Eric and Lindsey like to jump right into the entire process, from demolition to design on Desert Flippers, and they seem to be having a lot of fun along the way.

 “So far what we see is a good mixture of what were they thinking, and what happened here?
-I think it’s going to be fun, it’s going to be a little bit bolder than Season 1,” Eric said in regard to the properties they have currently renovated for the new season of Desert Flippers.
+I think it’s going to be fun, it’s going to be a little bit bolder than Season 1,” Eric said regarding the properties they have currently renovated for the new season of Desert Flippers.

 When flipping homes for Desert Flippers, there are times when Eric and Lindsey purchase homes sight unseen and usually end up doing a complete overhaul.
-Structures are often completely gutted and all new floors, windows, sliders, fixtures, and more are replaced or added.
+Structures are often completely gutted, and all new floors, windows, sliders, fixtures, and more are replaced or added.
 Lindsey told The Desert Sun that one of her favorite design elements is to create centerpiece kitchen islands that are both fun and functional.
 She believes that they make a big statement in the kitchens that the couple remodels, and which viewers will get to see on the new season of Desert Flippers.

 Episode 1 great room!
 Tune in next Thursday night for more fun! #desertflippers #hgtv #palmsprings